yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 In this task, you will test the web application calls to API Management by creating an order through the UI.

-1. Using Solution Explorer in Visual Studio, expand the Web folder, then right-click the ContosoEvents.Web project, select Debug, and then Start new instance
+1. Using Solution Explorer in Visual Studio, expand the Web folder, then right-click the ContosoEvents.Web project, select Debug, and then Start new instance.

     ![In Solution Explorer, ContosoEvents.Web is circled, and its right-click menu displays.](media/image154.png "Solution Explorer")

-2. If prompted about whether you would like to trust the IIS Express SSL certificate, select Yes, then select Yes again at the Security Warning prompt
+2. If prompted about whether you would like to trust the IIS Express SSL certificate, select Yes, then select Yes again at the Security Warning prompt.

     ![A Microsoft Visual Studio warning message displays, asking if you trust the IIS Express SSL certificate.](media/image155.png "Microsoft Visual Studio warning message")

-3. If you receive a warning in the browser that "Your connection is not private," select Advanced
+3. If you receive a warning in the browser that "Your connection is not private," select Advanced.

     ![On the Your connection is not private warning, the Advanced button is circled.](media/image156.png "Your connection is not private warning")

-4. Under Advanced, select Proceed to localhost (unsafe)
+4. Under Advanced, select Proceed to localhost (unsafe).

     ![The Advanced warning displays once you select the Advanced button.
 It explains that the server culd not prove that it is localhost, and its security certificate does not specify SANs.
 At the bottom, the Proceed to localhost (unsafe) button is circled.](media/image157.png "Advanced section")

-5. When the application launches you will see the website home page as shown in the following screen shot
+5. When the application launches you will see the website home page as shown in the following screen shot.

     ![The Contoso Events website displays, with information about the Seattle Rock and Rollers concert tickets.
 At the bottom of the page is the Order tickets now button.](media/image158.png "Contoso Events website")

 6. Note the event presented on the home page has an Order Tickets Now button.
 Select that to place an order.

-7. Choose the number of tickets for the order, and then scroll down to see the billing fields
+7. Choose the number of tickets for the order, and then scroll down to see the billing fields.

     ![The ticket ordering page for the Seattle Rock and Rollers concert displays.
 Information includes date, time, and price per ticket.
 Under Order, a drop-down list lets users choose the number of tickets to purchase.](media/image159.png "Ticket Ordering page")

-8. Enter values into the empty fields for your email, first name, last name, and Cardholder name
+8. Enter values into the empty fields for your email, first name, last name, and Cardholder name.

     ![On the Billing page, on the left under Billing, the Email, First name, and Last name fields are circled.
 Under Credit Card, the Cardholder Name field is circled, as is the Place Order button at the bottom. ](media/image160.png "Billing information page")

-9. Select Place Order
+9. Select Place Order.

 10. Once the order is queued for processing, you will be redirected to a results page as shown in the following screen shot.
 It should indicate Success and show you the order id that was queued as confirmation.

     ![The Results page says Success, and includes an Order ID number.](media/image161.png "Results page")

-11. Close the web browser to stop debugging the application
+11. Close the web browser to stop debugging the application.

 ### Task 3: Publish the web app

 In this task, you will publish the web application to Azure.

-1. From the Visual Studio Solution Explorer, right-click ContosoEvents.Web, and select Publish
+1. From the Visual Studio Solution Explorer, right-click ContosoEvents.Web, and select Publish.

     ![In Solution Explorer, on the right-click menu for ContosoEvents.Web, Publish is circled.](media/image162.png "Solution Explorer")

-2. Select the App Service option, choose Select Existing, then select Publish
+2. Select the App Service option, choose Select Existing, then select Publish.

     ![Under Publish, the Microsoft Azure App Service tile is circled.
 Under this tile, the radio button is selected for Select Existing, and is circled.
 At the bottom, the Publish button is circled.](media/image163.png "Publish section")